 that you can register in your Filament Panel.
 This plugin will automatically

-load all the modules in your application and register them as Filament plugins.
+load all the modules in your application and register them as Filament plugins if the mode supports plugins (either

 In order to achieve this, you need to register the ModulesPlugin